theripper93/theripper-premium-hub/premium-changelogs/levels-3d-preview.md

+## Version 6.1.1
+- Clean up on update hook and small fix to previous update

 ## Version 6.1.0
 - Added Play Once option with fill forwards to tile animation options
 - Added new Door Style which syncs the door state to the animation index